hellpig/smart-swamp-cooler-controller/README.md

 On a Raspberry Pi, each relay coil would be controlled by a transistor.
 For the Raspberry Pi, an ADC is necessary if using a potentiometer with a thermistor to measure temperature.

-Here is some "pseudocode" showing how the cooler could be controlled...
+Here is some Python-inspired pseudocode showing how the cooler could be controlled...
 ```
 updateTime = 0.0
 on = False